parabuzzle/obstore/CONTRIBUTING.md

 * Check for unnecessary whitespace with `git diff --check` before committing.

 * Whenever possible, submit tests to your patch / new feature so it can be tested easily.
-* Assure nothing is broken by running all the tests.
+* Assure nothing is broken by running all the tests - `rake spec`
-* Verify that test coverage has not dropped with `rake coverage`

 ## Submit Changes